Skip to content

 The solar system has become a nexus where three galactic powers are now present or aware:

 The Preservers have observation probes in the outer solar system, beyond Uranus.
-They are currently in evaluation mode — humanity has not yet crossed the artificial gravity threshold that triggers intervention.
+They are currently in evaluation mode — humanity has not yet crossed the artificial gravity threshold that triggers active intervention.
 The threshold is years away, not imminent.

 [OPEN: Voyager's fate — destroyed?
 Captured?
 Still drifting with a Preserver probe shadowing it?]